-Located in the heart of Washington D.C., the Corcoran School offers the extraordinary advantage of using the rich tapestry of architecture, culture, and dynamic visual and performing arts scene to spark imaginations.
+Located in the heart of Washington, D.C., the Corcoran offers the extraordinary advantage of using the rich tapestry of architecture, culture and dynamic visual and performing arts scene to spark imaginations.
 As a result, graduates gain unprecedented access to critical networking and internship opportunities and are regularly exposed to the vast collection of national treasures.
-The Corcoran School strives to prepare its graduates for rich multidimensional careers in the 21st century.
+The Corcoran strives to prepare its graduates for rich multidimensional careers in the 21st century.

 GW invites prospective and admitted undergraduate students to visit the Foggy Bottom and Mount Vernon campuses throughout the year.
 Registration for information sessions and tours of both campuses are available online.

 Prospective graduate and professional students are invited to visit GW’s Foggy Bottom campus.
 Register for a tour by visiting the Graduate Admissions event search page and selecting “Graduate Campus Tours” as the event category.